-They also feature Merrell M Select Warm insulation that traps and preserves your own body heat, in order to keep you warm for prolonged periods of time.
+They also feature Merrell M Select Warm insulation that traps and preserves your own body heat, in order to keep your feet warm for prolonged periods of time.
 Plus the boots are entirely waterproof, meaning you can safely tread through deep snow without your feet getting cold or wet.

 Other great features of these boots include a bellowed tongue that keeps debris out, an Aerogel footbed and toe cap for superb protection and comfort, and even a molded Nylon shank.